-There are a fair number of posts from others about using project management tools like Trello to organize sewing patterns and fabric, and I’ll share those here too, but I use Trello to organize sewing patterns and fabric for inspiration.
+Use the free Trello desktop and mobile app to organize sewing patterns the easy and flexible way!
+I use Trello to organize sewing patterns and fabric for inspiration, not just organization.
 I use Trello to get excited about sewing my STASH!
 Tools like Airtable are similar to Trello.
 You can get free versions of these for mobile or laptop and see which ones you like before committing.
 Many sewists use it.
-Here’s a YouTube from Sew Daily on how they organize.
+Here’s a YouTube from Sew Daily on how they organize using the apps.

-We all want to sew our stash, and it comes up especially at the New Year when we set our goals for the next up year (2023, we are ready for sewing!)
+We all want to sew our stash, and it comes up especially at the New Year when we set our goals for the next up year.
 You can even use it for your Make Nine by devoting a list to it, and then dragging the 9 patterns you want to sew to that list!

 How I use Trello for inspiration for sewing my next projects